afriedman412/lookatme/README.md

 <a name="header"></a>
 ## Header
-**Look At Me** automatically generates a `Header` for every page on the site from information provided in `about.yml`.
-It also generates navigation links to the page for every `Tag`, which appear in the header as well.
-The order, text and destination for these navigation links can all be customized in the `Tag Templates` file.
+**Look At Me** automatically generates a **Header** for every page on the site from information provided in `about.yml`.
+It also generates navigation links to the page for every **Tag**, which appear in the header as well.
+The order, text and destination for these navigation links can all be customized in the `tag_templates.yml` file.

 <a name="tagtemplates"></a>
 ## More On Tag Templates
 <strong>HTML</strong><br>
-As well as the name of defined `Parts`, you can also put html code directly into the `Tag` templates.
-Theoretically, you don't even need to use `Parts` if your formatting is simple, but `Parts` allows you to construct more complicated Jinja clauses if you want to.
+As well as the name of defined **Parts**, you can also put html code directly into the **Tag** templates.
+Theoretically, you don't even need to use **Parts** if your formatting is simple, but **Parts** allows you to construct more complicated Jinja clauses if you want to.

 <strong>`sep`</strong><br>
 If "True", each entry will be separated with an `<hr>` line.

 <strong>`endpoint`</strong><br>
-If provided in a `Tag` template, `your.url/endpoint` will load the page for that `Tag`.
+If provided in a **Tag** template, `your.url/endpoint` will load the page for that `Tag`.

 <strong>`headline`</strong><br>
 Text for section/Page header.
 Defaults to `Tag`.